 Part 5 of 5

-A Question & Answer Period with Fred Schenkelberg on the what can be done to improve the reliability of your operation.
+A Question & Answer Period with Fred Schenkelberg on what can be done to improve the reliability of your operation.

 So far in this series, we have had the opportunity to discuss the role of reliability engineering in today’s maintenance environments.
 In this final post of the series, I (James) had the opportunity to ask Fred Schenkelberg some questions related to this very topic.
 Fred, with his years of experience, was able to provide some great insights to the role of reliability engineering, and what those in the maintenance department can do to improve reliability.